Chile is an extraordinarily beautiful

 View more climate information & imperial units

-Fly from London to Santiago, via Sao Paulo, with
+available) to Santiago, via Sao Paulo, with TAM

 Morning arrival.
 Transfer to the Hotel Plaza San